miscuff/OpenFoodFacts/README.md

 # OpenFoodFacts

+##To use Requirements
 pip3 install -r requirements.txt

+###We will install
+1- Library OpenFoodFacts
-Installation library OpenFoodFacts : sudo pip3 install git+https://github.com/openfoodfacts/openfoodfacts-python
+sudo pip3 install git+https://github.com/openfoodfacts/openfoodfacts-python

-Installation MySQL
+2- MySQL
-Pour Python3 : sudo pip3 install mysql-connector-python
+sudo pip3 install mysql-connector-python
-Modifier le paramètrage dans le fichier settings.py pour vous connecter à votre DB MySQL

-Pour lancer le programme : Exécuter le Main()

-Le programme est composé de 3 classes :
+###Manage settings
+Change the parameters in the file settings.py

+##How to launch the programme :
+Execute the Main()

+##This program is composed of 4 Classes:
+- DBCreator : Create the user and the DB
-- DataManager : Récupère les données de la base OpenFoodFacts et les insère dans votre base SQL
+- DataManager : Get the data from OpenFoodFacts
-- DataFeeder : Récupère les données de votre base SQL pour alimenter le programme
+- DataFeeder : Get the data in your DB MySQL
-- MenuHandler : Gère IHM pour accèder à ses données et interagir avec le programme
+- MenuHandler : Manage the IHM in the console